vivqu/vivqu.github.io/_posts/2023-04-30-app-approval-hell.md

 *Several more days wasted just telling them they were wrong.*
 <br />

-I want to emphasize again: I went through the trouble of setting all of this up so that my extension could have the ability to read one row from a Google spreadsheet to display a saved quote.
-The amount of overhead was truly a Kafkaesque nightmare.
+I want to emphasize again: I went through the trouble of setting all of this up so that my extension could have the ability to read **one row from a Google spreadsheet** to display a saved quote.
+The amount of bureacratic overhead was truly a Kafkaesque nightmare.

 The most disappointing of all this is that Google should have a complete picture of my app.
-They have the source code and extension submission data from the Chrome web store, as well as all the additional information that I had to provide with the API OAuth verification process.
+They not only have the source code and extension submission details from the Chrome Web Store, but also all the additional information that I had to provide with the API OAuth verification process.
 From the outside, it looks like unnecessary and irritating extra hoops to jump through to justify my usage of their platforms.

 I know the reality of the situation is probably quite different--I'm sure the people who work on Google Cloud Console and Chrome extensions are in completely separate internal orgs, running isolated product processes, with backends and systems that don't talk to one another.
-But [Conway's law](https://en.wikipedia.org/wiki/Conway%27s_law) is still not a good justification for a deeply infuriating process to just get our apps and APIs approved.
+But [Conway's law](https://en.wikipedia.org/wiki/Conway%27s_law) is still not a good justification for a deeply infuriating process, all to get dead simple apps and API usage made available to the public.

 <hr class="section-divider" />

 In the end, it took me 78 days to release a working Chrome extension that was built in less than 2 days.

 I'm not sure if there are any takeaways from this writeup beyond a general plea to improve submissions for Chrome extensions and API OAuth apps.
 I hope that I can at least give some comfort and schadenfreudian delight to other developers.
-I hope that the links to my [Google OAuth page](/recite) and [privacy policy](/recite/privacy-policy) help others who are stuck in review purgatory.
+I also wanted to document this delightful experience so that the artifacts I was forced to make (like the [Google OAuth page](/recite) and [privacy policy](/recite/privacy-policy)) may help others who are stuck in review purgatory.

-And though I would never say the way the App Store and Play Store do reviews are perfect, I have learned viscerally that they could be so *so* much worse.
+And though I would never say that the way the App Store and Play Store do reviews are perfect, I have learned viscerally that they could be so *so* much worse.

 <hr class="section-divider" />